UK Statutory Sick Pay (SSP) 2026: Eligibility, Amount & Rules

 For employers, the risk is no longer confined to knowing the weekly rate.
 Eligibility assumptions, qualifying day patterns, payroll configuration and SSP1 timing now carry greater weight.
 Errors that might previously have been absorbed by waiting days or earnings thresholds are more likely to crystallise immediately and escalate into complaints or disputes.

-If you need advice on how the Statutory Sick Pay rules apply to your organisation, including preparing for the April 2026 changes, our employment lawyers can help.
+If you need advice on how the Statutory Sick Pay rules apply to your organisation, including applying the current SSP rules, our employment lawyers can help.
 We advise employers on SSP eligibility, rate calculations, SSP1 obligations and aligning payroll and absence processes to reduce risk.
 To discuss your position and get clear, practical guidance, call us to arrange a confidential telephone consultation.

 What is Statutory Sick Pay?